mbloch/mapshaper-proj/README.md

 ## Building

-mapshaper-proj uses the (old-fashioned) technique of concatenating source files and wrapping them in a function to create a single module with a shared scope.
+mapshaper-proj uses the (old-fashioned) technique of concatenating source files and wrapping them in a function to create a  module with a shared scope.
 This method allows for global variables that are invisible outside of the program, making porting from the original C much simpler.

 Running `build` creates a build containing all supported projections in the `dist/` directory.

 Running `build merc,lcc,aea` creates a build containing only the listed projections.
-Customize the comma-separated list with the projections that you want.
+You can customize the comma-separated list to include only the projections that you want.
 Run `mproj -l` to see a list of all supported projections.